Friesenhagen

-Friesenhagen is a municipality in the north of the district of Altenkirchen, in Rhineland-Palatinate, in Western Germany.
+Friesenhagen is a municipality in the north of the district of Altenkirchen, in Rhineland-Palatinate, Germany.

 Geography

 Friesenhagen is the northernmost community of Rhineland-Palatinate.
 With an area of 51.3 km2, it is also the largest community in the district of Altenkirchen.

 Oftentimes, the Friesenhagen area is also referred to as "Wildenburger Land", owing to the presence of nearby Castle Wildenburg.

 History

 Friesenhagen was first mentioned in a papal document issued by Pope Innocence II in the year 1311.

 The altar of St. Sebastian's church is attributed to the first half of the 13th Century.